 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 Reflecting this, if you ask a machinist, a construction worker, a warehouse supervisor in a cold environment, or someone spending their entire day outdoors, their answers will all vary.

-Someone’s favorite work pants may include the decades of sturdiness Carhartt has provided with their cotton duck material, and others may want the expansive array of features Dickies adds to its work pants.
+Someone’s favorite work pants may include the decades of sturdiness Carhartt has provided with their cotton duck material, and others may want the expansive array of features Dickies adds to its best work pants.

 The Basics of Work Pants

 Workwear extends back centuries, but one common feature persists: It includes sturdy, tough garments that hold up to repeat wear.
 Into the early 20th century, denim fulfilled this purpose, but today, jeans and ordinary khakis rarely provide the strength for day-in-day-out usage in an industrial, agricultural, or another otherwise demanding environment.

 Today, finding the sturdiest and most comfortable work pants comes down to the following factors: